txt/se21/README.md

 <tr>
 <td>

-Two questions:
+3 questions:

 <ol>
+<li>Can you write software that anyone  else would want to  use and maintain?</li>
 <li>Do you know the state-of-the-art in SE?</li>
-<li>Can you write software that anyone  else
-would want to  use and maintain?</li>
+<li>What is an ethical approach  to  SE?</li>
 </ol>